 On 13 September 2020, the March of Heroes was held in Brest, one of the largest cities in Belarus, to protest against the rigged presidential election.
 During this protest rally, over a thousand people listened to music, sang songs, laughed, and danced a round dance – everything looked like a festival.
-Some time later, security forces arrived and started aggressively dispersing the people, firing a water cannon at them.
+Sometime later, security forces arrived and started aggressively dispersing the people firing a water cannon at them.
 Since then, Brest residents have called this intersection “waterboarding”, and a criminal case that was later opened against the protesters has been dubbed the “round dance” case.
 The “round dance” case hearings have been going on since January 2021.
-The defendants, charged with gross violation of public order, are being tried in groups.
+The defendants charged with gross violation of public order are being tried in groups.

 It became known that two defendants in the sensational trial of Mikalai Autukhovich, in which 12 people are charged with arson and preparation of terrorist attacks, also stand accused in the “round dance” case.
 These are businesswoman Iryna Melkher and her son Anton.

 One of the previously convicted protesters, political prisoner Yuliya Laptanovich, will be tried again.
 According to the investigation, she disclosed information on who was involved in the criminal prosecution of her family for a compensation.
-In addition, her bank card was used to receive funds that she then distributed to the victims of repressions.
-She faces up to 7 years in prison.
+In addition, her bank card was used to receive funds that she then distributed to the victims of repression.
+She faces up to seven years in prison.
 Her husband Ihar has been in prison for over a year.
 Yuliya and Ihar have three children waiting for them at home.